grdmnt/montty.dev/content/_index.md

 ---
-title: "Welcome to My Site"
+title: "montty.dev"
 date: 2025-01-31
 draft: false
 ---

-# Welcome to My Site

-This is my personal website where I share my thoughts, projects, and experiences.

-## Recent Posts
+My corner of the internet where I write about tech, share what I've learned, and document my journey.